EtiamNullam/Etiam-ONI-Modpack/README.md

 If Steam Workshop keeps giving you outdated mod you might want to download certain mod [directly from GitHub](https://github.com/EtiamNullam/Etiam-ONI-Modpack/tree/master/Mods).

 If there was some recent update to Oxygen Not Included it might broke one of my mods and I might not know about it yet.
-If you think this is the case [Submit a new issue](https://github.com/EtiamNullam/Etiam-ONI-Modpack/issues/new/choose) explain the problem and provide `output_log.txt`.
+If you think this is the case [Submit a new issue](https://github.com/EtiamNullam/Etiam-ONI-Modpack/issues/new/choose) explain the problem and provide `Player.log`.
 First check if there is similar issue open - I might need your help dealing with that crash there.

 ### How to check mod version